Synerise/Sylius-Integration-Plugin/README.md

 ## Installation

 Plugin is available as a composer package.
 Its registration is handled with Symfony Flex recipe.
+To benefit from autoconfiguration, please make sure that flex is available in your setup.

 ### 1. Allow Symfony contrib recipes